 This firewood shed features a large opening for easy access to the wood logs.
 You can stack a few wood sheds together to increase the storage capacity.

 This 6×12 wood shed is ideal for any homeowner, as it will shelter the firewood from the weather, while adding a touch of unique charm to your backyard.
+You should also check out my 8×8 gable wood shed plans, which can also hold 3 cords of wood.
+I have many design ideas on this blog, so make sure you take a look over all the alternatives before taking a decision.

 This woodworking project was about 6×12 wood shed plans.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.